-We have audited the financial statements of the Orange County Funding Corporation (a discretely presented component unit of the Orange County Industrial Development Agency) ("Corporation"), as of and for the year ended December 31, 2022 and the related notes to the financial statements, which collectively comprise the Corporation's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the Orange County Funding Corporation (a discretely presented component unit of the Orange County Industrial Development Agency) ("Corporation"), as of and for the year ended December 31, 2023 and the related notes to the financial statements, which collectively comprise the Corporation's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the Corporation, as of December 31, 2022 and the respective changes in financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the Corporation, as of December 31, 2023 and the respective changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.